 Roadside assistance was too busy to respond and a sweltering heat wave made it unbearable to stay with the truck.
 The APU was broken and there was no way to stay cool.
 So he simply called a friend for a ride, leaving the broken down semi abandoned on the side of the road.
 The truck would not stay there for long and within a couple of days was towed and impounded.

-was irate at his boss for letting him go.
-He had worked for a long time for his company and because he had left it broken down on the side of the road and it got impounded.
+JD was irate at his boss for letting him go.
+He had worked for a long time for his company and made huge sacrifices.
+Because he had left it broken down on the side of the road and it got impounded.

 “F*ck that!
-If I can’t drive this truck, than noone else can.” he barked as he hug
+If I can’t drive this truck, than no one else can.” he barked as he hung up the phone.

 JD poured the entire five gallon can of diesel inside the cab.
 Then he lit a match and set the cab on fire.
 He rushed to the getaway car without even looking back.
 He could feel the heat and smell the fumes.